About

 }

 Researchers develop new solvers and geometries all the time.
 It is important for them that their work be credited properly.
 Please cite the relevant papers for the solvers and geometries you are using, as they may have been contributed by different authors.
 See the comments at the beginning of the m-files for instructions.
+Likewise, please cite the PyManopt and Manopt.jl papers if you use the Python or Julia versions.
 Thank you.

 Manopt won the ORBEL Wolsey Award 2014 for best operational research software developed as part of a PhD thesis.